base/base/docs/specs/protocol/exec-engine.md

 ### `engine_newPayloadV3`

 [`engine_newPayloadV3`][engine_newPayloadV3] applies an Ecotone L2 block to the engine state.
 There are no modifications to this API.
+`engine_newPayloadV3` **must only be called with Ecotone payload.**

 The additional parameters should be set as follows:

 - `expectedBlobVersionedHashes` MUST be an empty array.
 - `parentBeaconBlockRoot` MUST be the parent beacon block root from the L1 origin block of the L2 block.